engoext/security/README.md

-# security
+# High-Tech Security System

-Repository for the High-Tech Security System outreach activity designed by the External Engagement Team of the Faculty of Engineering, University of Sydney
+Click on _code.ino_ above to access the code!